 The Red Cross carries out informational and educational activities to promote regular, voluntary, unpaid blood donation.
 Blood donation campaigns are held in towns and villages.
 This attracts new donors, thus increasing the amount of blood available.

-We strengthen the efforts of countries in Africa, America and Central Asia to improve their blood donation services.
+We strengthen the efforts of countries in Africa, America, Europe and Central Asia to improve their blood donation services.

 We began supporting various countries with setting up their blood donation systems in the 1960s.